Is Mary Ann Horton Trans?

 The rise to fame of Hubbard, a weightlifting athlete from New Zealand, has been marked by both achievement and controversy.
 She initially made national headlines as a junior record-holder in weightlifting before her transition.
 Post-transition, she became eligible to compete in women’s competitions from 2015, adhering to the International Olympic Committee’s guidelines for transgender athletes.
 These guidelines permit those transitioning from male to female to compete in women’s categories, given their total testosterone level is kept below a certain threshold for a minimum of 12 months.
 Hubbard’s prowess in women’s weightlifting became globally acknowledged when she won two silver medals at the World Weightlifting Championships in 2017 and a gold medal at the 2019 Pacific Games in Samoa.

-Take a Look Also: Is Wonder Woman Trans?
+Take a Look Also: Is Arcee Trans?

 Is Mary Ann Horton trans?